gokulnathanperumal/WorkLife/README.md

 ![WorkLife 5 Summary](https://user-images.githubusercontent.com/72061169/197327976-8e3ca6c0-56fb-48c0-a4ff-e3ce9995349a.png)

-To classify a application, add it's process name under one of the categories in ProcessConfig.json.
+To classify an application, add it's process name under one of the categories in ProcessConfig.json.
 1. Development
 2. Team Collaboration
 3. Meeting